whichjdk/whichjdk.com/README.md

 Under the current [JDK release model](https://openjdk.java.net/projects/jdk/), a new feature release with a new major version number is planned every six months, in March and September.
 Additionally, there are quarterly bug fix updates.

-Every three years, the September release will be a Long term release (LTS), which gets updates for at least three years (and possibly longer).
+Every three years, the September release will be a Long-Term-Support (LTS) release, which gets updates for at least three years.

 JDK Version	| Type    | Release Date | Highlights           | Description
 ----------- | ------- | ------------ | ---------------------| ---